hean01/castio/API.md

 # Protocol

-_cast.io_ web api tries to be as RESTful as it can.
+_CAST.IO_ web api tries to be as RESTful as it can.
 This section will describe the constraints as simple as possible;

 - There are only two verbs used, GET and PUT.
 This is because we try